A breast imaging specialist discusses breast cancer screening

-Jokich: Lack of insurance, inconvenient hours and locations of mammography facilities.
-These are certainly barriers to getting regular screening mammograms, but they're only part of the story.
-Women with no symptoms or family history often don't see the need to get screened on a regular basis and many worry about radiation exposure.
+But that's not the whole story.
+"Women with no symptoms or family history often don't see the need to get screened on a regular basis and many worry about radiation exposure," Jokich says.

 As for the fear of radiation exposure during mammography, the dose is very low.
 The benefits of detecting breast cancer early far outweigh the risks of developing cancer as a result of radiation exposure (potentially up to four cases per 1,000,000 women).

 For example, while white women are more likely to get breast cancer, black women are more likely to die from it, with many black women first receiving medical attention during the later, more advanced stages of disease when it’s more difficult to treat.